Officer shot multiple times, suspects die in subsequent fire

-AUBURN, Ala. — A police officer in Alabama shot multiple times after responding to reports of an armed robbery is recovering, while two suspects are believed to have died in a fire following a shootout.
+AUBURN, Ala. — An Alabama police officer who was shot multiple times after responding to reports of an armed robbery was recovering Saturday, while two suspects are believed to have died in a fire following a shootout.

-The Opelika-Auburn News reports the incident began about 5:30 p.m.
-Friday.
 An Auburn officer stopped a vehicle that fit the description of one driven by the suspects.
-As the officer approached, police say the man opened fire, striking the officer at least four times.
+As the officer approached, police said the man opened fire, striking the officer at least four times.
+The unidentified officer was hospitalized in stable condition, Police Capt.
+Lorenza Dorsey said.

 The suspects fled and an ensuing manhunt tracked them to a nearby apartment complex.

+“It sounded like fireworks going off,” one man told the Opelika-Auburn News.

+A woman told the newspaper when she heard the gunfire she took cover in her bathtub.

-Police Capt.
-Lorenza Dorsey says gunfire erupted as officers surrounded the building.
-Officers tossed canisters of tear gas into the apartment, which caught fire.
+Officers tossed canisters of tear gas into the apartment, which caught fire, Dorsey said.
 The two suspects refused to exit.
-Authorities say their bodies were later found in the rubble.
+Authorities said their bodies were later found in the rubble.

+Lee County Coroner Bill Harris identified one of the suspects as Christopher James Wallace, 38.
+The identity of the other person, a woman, has not been released.

+Two people believed to be relatives of Wallace exited the apartment and were taken into custody as officers were trying to get the suspects from the apartment.
+After the fire was extinguished, authorities found the suspects’ bodies in a back room of the apartment.

 Information from: Opelika-Auburn News, http://www.oanow.com/